History of wildfire suppression in the United States: 21st Century

 Fielder's campaign gained traction at least in part due to bold proposals like this.
-Scott Wiener, Fielder's opponent and current California State Senator for District 11, has stated that he is interested in supporting a task force similar to the one which Fielder proposed. .This would represent a divergence from the incumbent's past approach, as Wiener's approach to wildfire management in the past has largely focused on shifting new construction away from the wildland urban interface.
+Scott Wiener, Fielder's opponent and current California State Senator for District 11, has stated that he is interested in supporting a task force similar to the one which Fielder proposed.
+This would represent a divergence from the incumbent's past approach, as Wiener's approach to wildfire management in the past has largely focused on shifting new construction away from the wildland–urban interface.

+President Trump's wide spread cuts in 2025 has negatively impacted wildfire response capabilities.
+These cuts come at times when there is already significant shortages in wildfire firefighters.
+In February, 2025, around 3,400 recent hires at the US Forest Service were fired.
+The lack of federal resources severely limited the number of preventative controlled burns the US Forest Service and the National Park Service can do.